Commonwealth Railways: North Australia Railway

 Preserved NSU class narrow-gauge diesel-electric locomotive at the Old Ghan Heritage Railway and Museum, Alice Springs, in 2006.
 As with the NT class, these locomotives operated on both the North Australia Railway and the Central Australia Railway.

 The North Australia Railway was the name given to the Northern Territory narrow-gauge railway that extended south from Darwin to Birdum.
 Construction of this line was commenced by the Government of South Australia, being known then as the Palmerston & Pine Creek Railway, it opened in 1889.

 When the administration of the Northern Territory passed from South Australia to the Commonwealth Government on 1 January 1911, the railway was transferred to Commonwealth ownership.
 The railway was initially placed under the control of the Administrator of the Northern Territory.
 At this time, it was known as the Northern Territory Railway, but was transferred to the control of the Commonwealth Railways Commissioner in 1918.

-It was renamed the North Australia Railway in 1926.
+It was renamed the North Australia Railway in 1926 in line with the division of the Northern Territory into the separate territories of Central Australia and North Australia.
 Extensions to Birdum were completed in 1929, but during and following World War II, the effective railhead was Larrimah, a few miles north.

 The railway gained increased importance in the 1960s and early 1970s through the mining of iron ore from the Frances Creek deposits, about 230 kilometres south of Darwin.
 Ore traffic exceeded one million tons per annum, but after the mine closed, other traffic was not enough to justify keeping the railway open and it closed in 1976.

-Australian Capital Territory Railway
+Australian Capital Territory railway

-In March 1913, work began on an 8.5 kilometre standard-gauge line from Canberra to Queanbeyan on the Bombala line.
+In March 1913, work began on an 8.5 km standard-gauge line from Canberra to Queanbeyan on the Bombala line.
 The line was constructed by the New South Wales Public Works Department on behalf of the Federal Government.
-Canberra station along with the line to Queanbeyan was owned and staffed by Commonwealth Railways even though all services on the line were operated by the New South Wales Government Railways.
+Canberra station and the line to Queanbeyan were owned and staffed by Commonwealth Railways, although all services on the line were operated by the New South Wales Government Railways.